FeiyouG/commander.nvim/README.md

 })
 ```

+When enabled,
-Now, commander.nvim does two things:
+commander will do two things:

 1. Commander will find and add all the `keys`
     that you registered through `lazy.nvim`.
 2. Command will look for a new field called `commander`
     in `LazyPlugin`.
-    The value of the field is expected to be `CommanderItemp[]`,
+    The value of the field is expected to be `CommanderItem[]`,
     and commander can automatically add those commands too.

     For example: